scarpent/ledgerbil/README.md

 ### --sort

-Ledgerbil understands a transaction as something that start with a date in the first position, like so:
+Ledgerbil understands a transaction as something that starts with a date in the first position, like so:

     2013/05/11 abc store
         expenses: leisure: games